suzulabo/terraform-dev-server/README.md

 # terraform-dev-server

-Terraform configuration that provisions a minimal Google Compute Engine VM (Always Free tier compatible) to host a VS Code Dev Server prototype.
+Terraform configuration that provisions a Google Compute Engine VM (defaulting to a `c4a-standard-1` Spot instance in `asia-northeast1`) to host a VS Code Dev Server prototype.

 ## Prerequisites